Delhi-6: Development and casting

 In the early stages of development it was rumored that Rakeysh was going to cast newcomers for his next film.
 It was even reported that Aamir Khan's nephew Imran Khan would make his debut with Delhi-6 but this was later revealed to be Jaane Tu Ya Jaane Na (2008).
 Frequent changes in casting made headlines, with Hrithik Roshan being set to play the main character and then being reportedly replaced by Ranbir Kapoor.
 Even Akshay Kumar was supposed to play the lead but refused.
 Rakeysh Omprakash Mehra stated that Abhishek Bachchan was always the first choice for Delhi-6.
 Date problems for Abhishek Bachchan caused delays, but it all worked out in the end with Abhishek portraying the lead actor.
-Sonam Kapoor was paired as the leading female character opposite Abhishek Bachchan.
+Post the refusal from Asin Thottumkal, Sonam Kapoor was paired as the leading female character opposite Abhishek Bachchan.
 Rishi Kapoor and Tanvi Azmi are also a part of the film.
 The film went on the floors on 20 February 2008.
 Amitabh Bachchan plays the grandfather to Roshan, played by Abhishek Bachchan, whereas Waheeda Rehman plays the grandmother of the same.

 Filming

-Production designer Samir Chanda, who had earlier worked with Mehra on Aks and Rang De Basanti, recreated inner lanes of Old Delhi at Sambhar, a town in Rajasthan with similar architecture.
-Also for some scenes, historic Jama Masjid was digitally added to the frame as a backdrop.
+Production designer Samir Chanda, who had earlier worked with Mehra on Aks and Rang De Basanti, recreated the inner lanes of Old Delhi at Sambhar, a town in Rajasthan with similar architecture.
+Also, for some scenes, the historic Jama Masjid was digitally added to the frame as a backdrop.
 Editing was done by Meghna Aschit and Rakesh's wife Bharti.
 In an interview, Rakesh said that he was not involved with the editing.

 Promotion

-Delhi-6 was first unveiled on the Dubai International Film Festival.
+Delhi-6 was first unveiled at the Dubai International Film Festival.
 Following the screening was an interactive question and answer round, consisting of the director with the rest of the star cast and a vast audience.
 During this interaction, Rakeysh spoke about his key influences and the theme of the film, while actors described their experience of working with Rakeysh.
 A video featuring Abhishek and Sonam's interview can be watched in the reference along with this section.
 The official trailer was released on 4 January 2009 which featured scenes from Delhi along with Jama Masjid, theatre groups, Red Fort at night, Sonam Kapoor coming out of a public escalator at Central Park in Delhi and finally Abhishek watching Sonam dancing with the pigeon "Masakali" on her head.

 Release

 The film was supposed to be released on 13 February 2009 to avoid clash with Billu Barber, but A. R. Rahman's continued absence from the project led to a delayed-release.
 The background score remained incomplete and delayed-release by one week.
 Delhi-6 was finally released on 20 February 2009 and premiered in New Delhi on 19 February 2009.
 It had its first screening on 15 February 2009 in New York.

+UTV Indiagames also released a promotional mobile video game based on the film.